What is Windows Azure?

 Developers can make use of widely acknowledged standards and protocols such as Visual Studio, in addition to Ruby, Python, PHP, XML, REST, and Simple Objective Access Protocol (SOAP) for building applications and services.
 Windows Azure was initially named as Windows Cloud during its launch in October 2008 and the codenamed as Red Dog.
 There are three principal components of Windows Azure such as Compute Layer, Storage Layer, and Fabric Layer.

 The state of the art automated service management attributes of Widows Azure facilitate application upgrades without any impact on their functioning.
 The services are designed on Windows Azure operating system that offers wide range of services to ensure development, hosting and management of web applications by obviating need for costly on-site resources.
-Windows Azure provides a robust runtime background for web based applications and also offers several on-demand services that are hosted at Microsoft data centers.
+Windows Azure provides a robust runtime background for web based applications and also offers several on-demand services that are hosted at Microsoft data centers India.